secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 ### Requesting Technical Staffing

 Some events require technical staffing (Solutions Architects and/or others from the Customer Success team).
-To request technical staffing, do the following:
+To request technical staffing, please [follow this process](/handbook/customer-success/solutions-architects/processes/#requesting-an-sa-to-support-events).

-- Create a new SA request issue using [this template](https://gitlab.com/gitlab-com/customer-success/solutions-architecture/marketing-support-requests/-/issues/new?issuable_template=SA_Request) - this will make it appear on the [SA Requests - Global board](https://gitlab.com/gitlab-com/customer-success/solutions-architecture/marketing-support-requests/-/boards)
-- Follow the templates guidance including the link back to the marketing event issue

-([Detailed guidance](https://about.gitlab.com/handbook/customer-success/solutions-architects/processes/#requesting-an-sa-to-support-events) is available in the SA handbook)

 ### COVID-19 Event Outreach